Careers Education, Information and Guidance (CEIAG) is an essential part of the curriculum at SWCHS.

-SWCHS SENCO and his team works with the appropriate organisations to identify and support vulnerable young people and to facilitate optimal transitions for them.
+SWCHS SENCO and his team work with the appropriate organisations to identify and support vulnerable young people and to facilitate optimal transitions for them.

-The school Learning Centre and the Sixth Form Study centre both have well-stocked careers information libraries, which contains books, prospectuses, leaflets, supplements, lists, links, and other resources.
+The school Learning Centre and the Sixth Form Study Centre both have well-stocked careers information libraries which contain books, prospectuses, leaflets, supplements, lists, links and other resources.
 A variety of online resources are made available.
 Books on all the main career areas, and on university and other options and applications are available.

-All students (and parents/cares) from Year 8 have free access to the ‘NewKudos’ on-line careers service which offers a very wide range of careers guidance, diagnostic tools, case studies, and much more.
+All students (and parents/carers) from Year 8 have free access to the ‘NewKudos’ on-line careers service which offers a very wide range of careers guidance, diagnostic tools, case studies and much more.
 All students have a unique personal log-in to this facility.